A hierarchical loss and its problems when classifying non-hierarchically: Results and discussion

 \subsection{LSHTC1}

-Table~\ref{lshtc1} reports results on a subset of the LSHTC1 dataset introduced by~\cite{lshtc}.
+Table~\ref{lshtc1} reports results on a subset of the LSHTC1 dataset introduced by~\cite{lshtc}, which is available for download at \url{http://lshtc.iit.demokritos.gr} (specifically, ``DMOZ large'' for ``LSHTC1'').
 The subset considered consists of the subtree for class 3261; this subtree includes 18 coarsest classes (though 3 of these have no corresponding samples in the testing or training sets) and 364 finest-level classes (with 288 of these having corresponding samples in the testing and training sets).
 We reserved one sample per finest-level class for training; all other samples were for testing, and we chose 2,000 of these uniformly at random to form the testing set.
 Each sample from the dataset consists of normalized, tokenized text in extracts from Wikipedia, the popular crowdsourced online encyclopedia.
-The hierarchy has 18 coarsest classes (with 15 actually used), 111 parents of the leaves that were used in the training set, and 288 leaves that were used.
-We embedded the words and bigrams (words are unigrams) into a 1,000-dimensional space, following~\cite{joulin-grave-bojanowski-mikolov} (the results display little dependence on this dimension).
-For training the classifier into only the coarsest (aggregated) classes, we embedded the words and bigrams into a 20-dimensional space.
+The hierarchy has 18 coarsest classes (with 15 actually represented in the training and testing sets), as well as 111 parents of the 288 leaves that were used in the training and testing sets.
+We embedded the words and their bigrams into a 1,000-dimensional space.
+For training the classifier into only the coarsest classes, we embedded the words and bigrams into a 20-dimensional space.

-For this data set, optimizing based on the hierarchical loss (with or without a logarithm) yields worse accuracy according to all metrics except the accuracy on the coarsest aggregates, compared to optimizing based on the standard cross-entropy loss (cross entropy is the same as the negative of the logarithm of the hierarchical win with a flat hierarchy).
+For this dataset, optimizing based on the hierarchical loss (with or without a logarithm) yields worse accuracy according to all metrics except the accuracy on the coarsest aggregates, compared to optimizing based on the standard cross-entropy loss.
 When optimizing based on the negative of the natural logarithm of the hierarchical win, the accuracy on the coarsest aggregates approaches its maximum attained when optimizing the coarse classification directly.